mukil/dm4-timeline-ui/README.md

 The colorful resource icon in use by this plugin () is licensed under the [LGPL](http://www.gnu.org/licenses/lgpl.html) license and was designed by [Everaldo Coelho](http://www.everaldo.com/).

 # Changelog

+0.2, May, 2013

+- First stable version

+Please check the commit messages for all details on functionality.

 0.1, Feb 28, 2013